List of Norwich City F.C. records and statistics: Matches

 The club's widest victory margin in the league was their 10–2 win against Coventry City in the Division Three (South) in 1930.
 Their heaviest defeat in the league was 10–2 against Swindon Town in 1908 in the Southern Football League.

 Norwich's record home attendance is 43,984 for a sixth round FA Cup match against Leicester City on 30 March 1963.
-With the introduction of regulations enforcing all-seater stadiums, it is unlikely that this record will be beaten in the foreseeable future, as Carrow Road's capacity is currently 27,224.

 Seasons

 The club's highest league finish was third in the FA Premiership in 1992–93.
 The club has won the League Cup twice (most recently in 1985) and also reached the FA Cup semi-final three times, most recently in 1992.
 Norwich have taken part in European competition just once, reaching the third round of the UEFA Cup in 1993–94.